Frequently Asked Questions About Our CSA

 Is the fruit organic?
 What are your growing methods?

 At Collins Family Orchards, we pride ourselves on quality fruit and sustainable practices.
-Currently, 16 acres of our orchards are USDA Certified Organic, the rest are not.
+We have been organically growing since 1905, though we are not certified organic.
+We hope to be able to afford the certification in the future, but, we simply have not had the time or finances to get certified.
 Throughout our orchards, we use sustainable and natural farming practices that include organic fertilizers, seaweed, and fish oil.
 For pest control, we use organic Intrust, which works by mating disruption.
 Our livelihood and family has been connected with this orchard and this land for over 100 years; we take our responsibilities as land stewards seriously.

 We grow the highest quality fruit in our family-run orchards: we never sacrifice quality for quantity, we pick fruit only when it's ripe, and we continuously trial new varieties.